Understanding the leg press to squat conversion can help you decide which weight to try when moving from one exercise to another.1

 Squats are full-body exercises that create a considerable spinal load and put pressure on the erectors, the core, and the upper body.
 Strong quads and weak supportive muscles will result in an extremely low squat weight or dangerously bad form.

-Another important factor to take into account when wondering why can I leg press more than squat, is body weight.
+Another important factor to consider when comparing my ability to do leg presses versus squats is body weight.
 Leg presses don’t involve any body weight, but a free squat requires a person to move the bar, plates, and more than half of their body weight.
 This is a major factor to take into account to convert leg presses to squats, and it’s going to vary by each person.

 It’s not only about how much a person weighs, either – a taller person has longer internal levers, which means they have to exert more force to move the same weight while squatting.
 Comparing an equally strong, equally heavy short person and tall person would reveal that the short person could squat more weight and perform more reps.

-Knowing how your genetics are effecting your squat form is important to accurately estimate the conversion from leg press to squats, and to perform squats safely.
+Understanding the impact of your genetics on your squat form is important to accurately estimate the conversion from leg press to squats, and to perform squats safely.

 By using trigonometry, anyone can see that the weight someone pushes on a 45-degree leg press is only about 75% of its mass.